yairdar/aguide/docs/base-tutorials/a-taskfile/c01_getting_started/README.md

 Note:

+> In example taskfiles you can find `ci-flow` task that calls another tasks
+> exactly like you've just learned to do.
+This task is there for test purposes:
+> you can run it to make sure that all other tasks run properly.
+> This is an example or real-world Taskfile applicantion.
+> You can make your `ci-flow` task to call the task sequence for **ci-flow**:
+> build, test, deploy and any intermediate steps.

+Note:

 > You can use shell commands in task to call another task, like this:
 > `- task taskname`
 > but **it's not recommended**.
 It will work in simple situations when all the
 > tasks are in one Taskfile in your working directory and no environment
 > variables are involved.
 But in more complex setups it may lead to confusion,
 > so please consider using the native `task: taskname` method.

 Even with this basic toolset Taskfile can make life much easier.
 But there's much more to it, as you'll see.